-Personal Lifetime Fitness PAF401 Grade 12 Open
+Personal Fitness PAF401 Grade 12 Open

-This course builds on the skills, training, and fitness of PAF301 in our state-of-the-art fitness facility.
-Through the development of skills and practice in weight training, aerobics, and a variety of athletic training methods, students will explore personal fitness goal-setting and lifelong physical well-being.
+This course culminates the skills, training and fitness of PAF201 and PAF301 in our state-of-the-art fitness facility.
+Growing on their learning skills and practice in weight training, aerobics, and a variety of athletic training methods, students will further develop their personal fitness knowledge and lifelong physical well-being for possible advancements in the personal training and fitness career path.